sdcondon/SCClassicalPlanning/README.md

 ## Issues and Contributions

 I'm not really expecting anyone to want to get involved at this stage (or indeed ever), but please feel free to do so.
-I do keep a vague eye on the [issues](https://github.com/sdcondon/SCFirstOrderLogic/issues) tab, and will add a CONTRIBUTING.md if anyone drops me a message expressing interest.
+I do keep a vague eye on the [issues](https://github.com/sdcondon/SCClassicalPlanning/issues) tab, and will add a CONTRIBUTING.md if anyone drops me a message expressing interest.
-Do bear in mind though that I have a very particular scope in mind for the library, though.
+Do bear in mind that I have a very particular scope in mind for the library, though.
 When we reach the point where I feel that it does a good job of its "learning and experimenting" remit and offers sufficient means of extension, I'll view it as done (and suggest that any extensions belong in their own packages).

 ## See Also